IABTechLab/uid2docs/docs/portal/portal-getting-started.md

 The Accept Invitation link takes you to the Update Password page.

 :::tip
-As a security measure, the **Sign out from other devices** box is checked.
-If you want to be signed in on more than one device, clear this box.
+ If you're changing your password because you think your account might have been compromised, be sure that the **Sign out from other devices** box is checked.

 (**GWH_ question on this, what's it actually for**)
 :::